 Structural Enzymology (Schacherl lab)

-The Schacherl lab investigates molecular mechanisms and three-dimensional structures of eukaryotic proteins and their complexes using biophysical methods across different scales.
+The Schacherl lab investigates molecular mechanisms and three-dimensional structures of eukaryotic and prokaryotic proteins and RNA complexes using biophysical methods on different scales.

 You are here: